-The “Setting an American Framework to Ensure Data Access, Transparency, and Accountability (SAFE DATA) Act” (S.4626) was introduced by Senate Commerce, Science, and Transportation Committee Chair Roger Wicker (R-MS), Senate Majority Whip and Communications, Technology, Innovation, and the Internet Subcommittee Chair John Thune (R-SD), Transportation and Safety Subcommittee Chair Deb Fischer (R-NE), and Safety, and Senator Marsha Blackburn (R-TN).
+The “Setting an American Framework to Ensure Data Access, Transparency, and Accountability (SAFE DATA) Act” (S.4626) was introduced by Senate Commerce, Science, and Transportation Committee Chair Roger Wicker (R-MS), Senate Majority Whip and Communications, Technology, Innovation, and the Internet Subcommittee Chair John Thune (R-SD), Transportation and Safety Subcommittee Chair Deb Fischer (R-NE), and Senator Marsha Blackburn (R-TN).
 However, a notable Republican stakeholder is not a cosponsor: Consumer Protection Subcommittee Chair Jerry Moran (R-KS) who introduced his own bill, the “Consumer Data Privacy and Security Act of 2020” (S.3456) (See here for analysis).

 As mentioned, Wicker had put out for comment a discussion draft, the “Consumer Data Privacy Act of 2019” (CDPA) (See here for analysis) in November 2019 shortly after the Ranking Member on the committee, Senator Maria Cantwell (D-WA) and other Democrats had introduced their privacy bill, the “Consumer Online Privacy Rights Act“ (COPRA) (S.2968) (See here for more analysis).
 Here’s how I summarized the differences at the time: in the main, CDPA shares the same framework with COPRA with some key, significant differences, including: